cityofaustin/atd-airflow/toolbox/certbot/README.md

 # Airflow scripts on atd-data03

-Heads up that these scripts assume that the Airflow project lives in `/usr/airflow/atd-airflow/`.

 ## Request certificate

 The request script has already been run when Airflow was set up on atd-data03.
-The initial certificate expires three months from its request, and the renew script is set to run every month after to keep it valid.
+The initial certificate expires three months from its request.
+The request command is identical to the certbot command used in the renew script.

 ## Renew certificate

-The renew script is set up as a cron job with a frequency of 0 0 1 * *.
+The renew script is set up as a cron job with a monthly frequency with output logged to `/var/log/airflow_cert_renewal.log`.

 ## Restart Airflow